 8 hours, 09.00 – 17.00 (9 a.m. – 5p.m.)

 Pick-up at Scandic Hotel in downtown Alta and Altafjord Gjestegaard og Spa in Bossekop

-This tour is available every Friday from 8 June to 5 October.
+This tour is available every day

 We recommend suitable clothing for a day hike in the mountains.

 Woollen top, thin insulation garment, wind/waterproof jacket and thick insultation (down jacket/vest, sweater/fleece) for the break

 Casual trousers, possibly also long underpants, or even shorts (depending on the temperature and season)